RommelTJ/docker_and_kubernetes_notes/practical_guide/s13-managing-data-volumes-with-kubernetes/03_KubernetesVolumes.md

 If you add a replica, things are not working again.
 The "hostPath" driver lets you set a path on the host machine, thus letting you share data between pods in the same machine.

+## A Third Volume: The "CSI" Type

+CSI = Container Storage Interface

+* A very flexible volume type.
+* Relatively new type.
+* Added so Kubernetes Team doesn't have to build a specific interfaces for cloud providers or specific drivers.